Introducing The LDC Latina Initiative:

 The Latina Paradigm Shift .

-New York, NY – November 19-20, 2024 – The Latino Donor Collaborative (LDC) proudly launched The LDC Latina Initiative.
-This groundbreaking program is driven by the strength and vision of Latinas and aims to empower the Latina cohort to reach its fullest potential.
+New York, NY – November 19–20, 2024 – The Latino Donor Collaborative (LDC) proudly launched The LDC Latina Initiative.
+Driven by the strength and vision of Latinas, this groundbreaking program aims to empower the Latina cohort to reach their fullest potential.
 Through cutting-edge reports, impactful events, and transformative programs, this initiative amplifies Latina voices and paves the way for a new era of leadership, innovation, and boundless opportunity.

-The launch began with The Latina Legacy Dinner at Peak Restaurant at Hudson Yards, sponsored by Wells Fargo, where the LDC honored two trailblazing Latinas: Patty Arvielo and Linda Alvarado.
+The launch kicked off with The Latina Legacy Dinner at Peak at Hudson Yards, sponsored by Wells Fargo, where the LDC honored two trailblazing Latinas: Patty Arvielo and Linda Alvarado.
 Their contributions to the new mainstream economy and inspiring journeys exemplify the power of resilience, innovation, and impact.

 The celebration continued on November 20th at Wells Fargo Connections in New York City, with The 23rd LDC Convening: The Latina Paradigm Shift, supported by United Latinas.
 The event brought together an exceptional lineup of speakers for thought-provoking panels and discussions.